salesforce/lwc-rfcs/text/0000-synthetic-shadow-migrate.md

 For a v1 of `'migrate'` mode, however, merely cloning stylesheets should provide the most bang for the buck.
 It is not a complicated feature to implement, and it is likely to cover the biggest hurdle that component authors would hit when migrating from synthetic to native shadow.

+### Server-side rendering

+In SSR mode, no attempt is made to inject particular stylesheets into the DOM at server-side render time.

+This means that there may be a [flash of unstyled content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) when the components hydrate on the client side.
+Also, LWC's hydration logic will have to explicitly ignore the missing `<link>`/`<style>` elements and not report them as hydration warnings.

+The downside is, of course, an ugly load experience and potential hit to [Cumulative Layout Shift](https://web.dev/articles/cls).
+The solution for component authors who are concerned about this is to move fully from `'migrate'` to `'native'` shadow mode.

+While it would be technically possible to have a handoff between the client and server where both are aware of which `<link>` and `<style>` elements need to be rendered on both the client and the server, this is probably too complex, at least for a v1 of migration mode.
+Also, the main goal of this proposal is to support pure-CSR environments such as Lightning Experience, so the additional complexity is probably not worth it.

 ## Drawbacks

 By offering a third mode, this proposal increases the complexity of explaining mixed shadow mode.